Booking GP Appointments

 When you contact the surgery to make an appointment, our receptionists may ask you what the problem is.
 Please do not feel offended by this; the reception team are trying to navigate you to the most appropriate person to deal with your problem.
-At times patients are booked in to see the GP when a telephone consultation may have been more suitable or an appointment with the practice nurse or health care assistant.
 We understand that on occasions you may not wish to disclose such information which we understand.
 We are as a practice trying to avoid the unnecessary use of GP appointments and minimise inconvenience for our patients.

 How to get healthcare advice and assistance when the practice is closed